-(a) Independent Creative Efforts.
+- (a) Independent Creative Efforts.
 A Work made in the course of Independent Creative Efforts is the property of the employee, who has the right to determine the disposition of such Work and the revenue derived from it.
-The employee shall provide documentation to substantiate his or her Independent Creative Efforts.
-As used in this Section, the term "Independent Creative Efforts" means that:

-- (1) the ideas came from the employee; - (2) the Work was made without the use of appreciable University Support; and

-(3) the University is not responsible for any opinions expressed in the Work.

-(b) University-Supported Efforts.
+If requested, The employee shall provide documentation to substantiate his or her Independent Creative Efforts.
+As used in this Section, the term "Independent Creative Efforts" means that: - (1) the ideas came from the employee; - (2) the Work was made without the use of appreciable University Support; and - (3) the University is not responsible for any opinions expressed in the Work. - (b) University-Supported Efforts.
 A Work that is created with the use of University Support as defined in 18.2(d) is the property of the University, and the employee shall share in the proceeds therefrom.
 For example, Web-based courses developed with University resources use a team of technical support experts and faculty members to develop materials and software used in the course.
 Accordingly, the University maintains the right of ownership to such software and materials.
 These materials may be licensed by mutual agreement between the University and the employee(s) who developed the materials.

-(c) Exceptions.
-The University shall not assert rights to the following Works:

-(1) Those Works for which the intended purpose is to disseminate the results of academic research or scholarly study, such as books, articles, electronic and digital media; and
+If the Work was not made in the course of independent creative efforts, it is the property of the University and the employee shall share in any proceeds therefrom. - (c) Exceptions.
+The University shall not assert rights to the following Works: - (1) Those Works for which the intended purpose is to disseminate the results of academic research, or scholarly study, or creative efforts. such as books, articles, electronic and digital media; and